clojurewerkz/legacy-blog/source/_posts/2013-11-29-introducing-buffy.markdown

   - releases
 ---

-## The Byte Buffer Slayer
+## Buffy The Byte Buffer Slayer

-Buffy is a Clojure library to work with Binary Data, write complete binary protocol implementations in clojure, store your complex data structures in an off-heap chache, read binary files and do everything you would usually do `ByteBuffer`.
+[Buffy](https://github.com/clojurewerkz/buffy) is a Clojure library to working with binary data, writing complete binary protocol implementations in Clojure, storing complex data structures in an off-heap cache, reading binary files and doing everything you would usually do with byte buffers.

-Buffy is built on top of `netty-buffer`, which gives endless opportunities for working with `ByteBuffers`, that addressed all the issues Java community had with `java.util.ByteBuffer`.
+Buffy is built on top of Netty byte buffers, which addresses many of the issues with `java.util.ByteBuffer`.

 ## Main features

-Buffy enables you to access buffers in the similar way you work with the normal data structures.
+Buffy enables you to access buffers in the similar way you work with the regular Clojure data structures.
 You can get and set fields separately from one another, give names to different parts of binary representation and so on:

   * partial deserialization (read and deserialise parts of a byte buffer)